 See Spectacular Dolmabahçe Palace

-In the 19th and 20th centuries, Dolmabahçe Palace functioned as the Ottoman Empire’s administrative center.
+In the 19th and 20th centuries, Dolmabahçe Palace functioned as the administrative center of the Ottoman Sultans.
 The palace is located on the European side of the Bosporus and provides a spectacular outlook.

 Discover The Local Culture At Taksim Square

 It’s now time to explore Taksim Square.
 Today is your chance to immerse yourself in the local culture.
 In order to sample the local cuisine, you may visit local cafés, restaurants, dessert stores, bakeries, and pubs.